Investing in a vintage designer handbag can actually make more money than investing in gold. Truth!

 - Prada Bowler Bag

 It’s easy to be duped by fake brands.
 Many actually look authentic to the untrained eye, and unless you do your research, you may be charged thousands of dollars for something fake that was cleverly made in China.
-It’s too complicated to explain here how to spot a dupe, and it’s also quite brand specific, but you can find some good advice for spotting a faux Louis Vuitton here, or a fake Chanel flap bag here.
-Those are probably two of the most counterfeited brands.
+It’s too complicated to explain here how to spot a dupe, and it’s also quite brand specific, but you can find some good advice for spotting a faux Louis Vuitton here, a fake Birkin here, or a fake Chanel flap bag here.
+Those are probably three of the most counterfeited brands.

-Additionally, you should know where to shop: Les 3 Marches de Catherine B is definitely one place you will find a treasure trove of authentic Chanel and Hermes bags in Paris; Farfetch, Designer Vintage. and the Vintage Bar are a few trusted places you can find verified authentic vintage designer handbags online.
+Additionally, you should know where to shop.
+As mentioned above, auction houses should be your main go-to.
+Farfetch, Designer Vintage. and the Vintage Bar are a few other trusted places you can find verified authentic vintage designer handbags online.

-Whatever you choose, remember – this is not only a great investment, it’s a fun new part of your wardrobe, so be sure to truly enjoy rocking your vintage designer handbag!
+Whatever you choose, remember – when you invest in a vintage designer handbag, it can also be a fun new part of your wardrobe.
+Be sure to truly enjoy rocking your vintage designer handbag before selling it on!

 For more info or to shop online, take a look at the Vintage Bar for authentic vintage designer bags.
 All Louis Vuitton image credits: yoogiscloset.com Image credit 2: Catherine B. Prada image credit 3 here.
 Valentino image credit 5 here.
 Saint Laurent image credit 6 here.
 Final image credit: Catherine B